IsharaEkanayaka/proxmox-infra/README.md

 ```

 - Replace `10.40.18.xx` with your specific Proxmox Node IP.
-- Replace <USER> with your registration number.
+- Replace `e20094` with your registration number.

 ### Step 2: Initialize & Build